Princess Katherine of Greece and Denmark: Early life

-Katherine was born on 4 May 1913 in the Royal Palace in Athens, a few weeks after her paternal grandfather, King George I of Greece, was assassinated in Thessaloniki.
-She was baptised on 14 June 1913.
+Katherine was born on 4 May 1913 in the Royal Palace in Athens, a few weeks after her paternal grandfather, King George I of the Hellenes, was assassinated in Thessaloniki.
+She had five siblings – three brothers (George, Alexander and Paul, each of whom would become King of the Hellenes) and two sisters (Princess Helen, who married Crown Prince Carol of Romania, and Princess Irene who married Prince Aimone of Savoy, Duke of Spoleto).

+She was christened on 14 June 1913.
 Her godparents were Olga Constantinovna (the Dowager Queen of Greece, her paternal grandmother), Alexandra (the Dowager Queen of the United Kingdom, her paternal grandfather's sister and her maternal grandmother's sister-in-law), George V (the King of the United Kingdom, her mother's maternal cousin and her father's paternal cousin), Wilhelm II, German Emperor (her maternal uncle), The Greek Navy (represented by the Minister of Marine) and The Greek Army (represented by the Minister of War).

-Katherine had five siblings – three brothers (George, Alexander and Paul, each of whom would become King of the Hellenes) and two sisters (Princess Helen, who married Crown Prince Carol of Romania, and Princess Irene who married Prince Aimone of Savoy, Duke of Spoleto).
-When she was christened, the members of the whole Greek Army and Greek Navy became her godparents.
-At three years of age, she and her mother were trapped in the Tatoi Palace, outside Athens, when a fire broke out.
-The Queen, carrying her, managed to escape in time.
+During the First World War, when her parents were suspected of sympathising with the Germans, she was rescued at three years of age from the Tatoi Palace, outside Athens, after the Secret Police set fire to the building.